 I ask the Deputy to send me any specific question he has regarding different categories of licences and I will ensure that I get a detailed and accurate answer for him.

-Following on from the contribution of the leader of Fianna Fáil, Deputy Micheál Martin, on Leaders' Questions, I ask the Minister for Agriculture, Deputy Creed, for clarity regarding the plans he has in place, if any, to properly support the agriculture sector in the event of a hard Brexit.
+Following on from the contribution of the leader of Fianna Fáil, Deputy Micheál Martin, on Leaders' Questions, I ask the Minister for Agriculture, Food and the Marine, Deputy Creed, for clarity regarding the plans he has in place, if any, to properly support the agriculture sector in the event of a hard Brexit.
 Yesterday, the British Government published the types of tariffs it will put in place in the event of a hard Brexit.
 With two weeks to go to Brexit, it is time for clarity from the Minister regarding the supports that will be available to the agriculture sector.
 As the Minister is aware, the sector is currently under significant pressure and in crisis.
 It is simply unacceptable that it is totally in the dark as to what the response and support from the Government and the European Commission will be if the worst comes to pass in terms of a hard Brexit in two weeks.

 I call Deputy Martin Kenny on the same matter.